HL7/capstmt/input/pagecontent/index.md

 ### Overview

-The Application Feature Framework describes a set of extensions, formats and operations that allow applications to describe how they implement their FHIR Interfaces and their related behavior, and how applications and system administrators can query applications about their feature set, which features are available, and how they can work with each other.
+The Application Feature Framework describes a set of logical models, extensions, formats and operations that allow applications to describe how they implement their FHIR Interfaces and their related behavior, and how applications and system administrators can query applications about their feature set, which features are available, and how they can work with each other.